Charleville, Queensland: History

-Charleville was also one of the compulsory stop over/check points during the London to Melbourne MacRobertson Air Race in 1934.
+Charleville was also one of the compulsory stopover/check points during the London to Melbourne MacRobertson Air Race in 1934.
 The winners of the great race were Tom Campbell Black and C. W. A. Scott.
 Their triumph was reported in Time magazine as:

 "Scott and Black, keeping up their sensational pace, flashed into Charleville, refueled, sped toward the finish where waiting thousands cheered their progress, reported over loudspeakers.
 With one motor dead, with only two hours sleep since leaving England, the Britons triumphantly set their scarlet torpedo down in Melbourne at 3:34 p.m.
 In 71 hr.
 1 min.
 3 sec. – Just under three days – they had flown halfway around the world."

 Proximity to the Warrego River has been problematic.
+Charleville was hit by flooding in 1971 caused by a rain depression that was formed from the remnants of Cyclone Althea.

 In April 1990, major floods hit western Queensland, with Charleville being badly affected.
 Floodwaters peaked at 8.54 metres, over 1,000 homes were inundated, and almost 3,000 people evacuated.
+Charleville State School and St Mary's School both suffered extensive damage during the April 1990 floods which devastated Charleville.

-More recently, the district suffered flooding again in 1997, 2008 and March 2010.
+The district suffered flooding again in 1997, 2008 and March 2010.
 Flooding also occurred in February 2012.

+A levee was built by the Murweh Shire Council, which was completed in 2009, which protected the town during the 2012 floods (although the floodwater rose close to the top of the levee), but there was still significant flooding in the wider area.
+In 2013, a diversion and levee system was built to also protect the town from flooding in Bradley’s Gully.